Spend your fall, winter, or spring in Riverside, California. Is Riverside a good snowbird location?

 - Box Springs Mountain Reserve Park is an ecological park with great facilities for picnics and hikes.

-Activities in Riverside in the winter
+Activities in Riverside in the fall, winter, or spring

 Visitors have plenty to do during their stay in Riverside:

 - Cycling: There are many trails for cycling enthusiasts to enjoy and explore the landscape.

 - Horse riding: Several stables near the town offer horseback riding as it is one of the best ways to explore the landscape.